 Nature’s glory sets the stage for fantastic dates in Irvine.
 The city features enchanting places that will have your hearts dancing.
-If you’ve been looking at home listings in Irvine and are wondering about the best local spots to spend a romantic day with your partner, look no further.
+If you’ve been looking at homes in Irvine and are wondering about the best local spots to spend a romantic day with your partner, look no further.
 Here are five of the most delightful and romantic scenic spots in Irvine.

 1. Mason Regional Park – 18712 University Drive